jackprall/Prall_etal.DiscretePrediction.NatureMethods/README.txt

 - SimInstructions.V#.R
     - This R script calls 'DiscreteFunctions' and 'TestModels' to test different prediction models over thirteen different evolutionary models.
     - The matrices being tested are all found in this script.
-- NP.GLMM.V#.R
-    - This R script calls "DiscreteFunctions" and the data simulated by "SimInstructions" to make predictions with non-phylogenetic logistic regression
-- PH.GLMM.V#.R
-    - This R script calls "DiscreteFunctions" and the trees and data simulated by "SimInstructions" to make predictions with logistic regression that uses phylogenetic information
 - CompileResults.V#.R
     - This R script calls 'DiscreteFunctions' to compile the outputs of 'Discrete_Simulation' and 'TestModels' into Results files